 Sociological Methodology (SM) is the only American Sociological Association periodical publication devoted entirely to research methods.
 It is a compendium of new and sometimes controversial advances in social science methodology.
 Contributions come from diverse areas and have something new and useful--and sometimes surprising--to say about a wide range of methodological topics.
-SM seeks qualitative and quantitative contributions that address the full range of methodological problems confronted by empirical research in the social sciences, including conceptualization, data analysis, data collection, measurement, modeling, and research design.
+SM seeks contributions to qualitative, quantitative, and mixed methods that address the full range of methodological problems confronted by empirical research in the social sciences, including conceptualization, data analysis, data collection, measurement, modeling, and research design.
+Such contributions must have relevance to sociological research and practice.
 The journal provides a forum for engaging the philosophical issues that underpin sociological research.
-Papers published in SM are original methodological contributions, including new methodological developments, reviews or illustrations of recent developments that provide new methodological insights, and critical evaluative discussions of research practices and traditions.
+Papers published in SM are original methodological contributions, including new methodological developments, applications of recent developments that provide new sociological insights, and critical evaluative discussions of research practices and traditions.
 SM encourages the inclusion of applications to real-world sociological data.
-SM is published annually as an edited, hardbound book.
+In addition to full-length submissions, SM has an option for short format articles (4000 words or less with no more than 6 tables and figures) that represent methodological innovations that do not require a full-length article to describe.

 As the national organization for sociologists, ASA, through its Executive Office, is well positioned to provide a unique set of services to its members and to promote the vitality, visibility, and diversity of the discipline.
 Working at the national and international levels, ASA aims to articulate policy and implement programs likely to have the broadest possible impact for sociology now and in the future.

 Sociological Methodology (SM) is the only American Sociological Association periodical publication devoted entirely to research methods.
 It is a compendium of new and sometimes controversial advances in social science methodology.
-Contributions come from diverse areas and have something new and useful—and sometimes surprising—to say about a wide range of methodological topics.
-SM seeks qualitative and quantitative contributions that address the full range of methodological problems confronted by empirical research in the social sciences, including conceptualization, data analysis, data collection, measurement, modeling, and research design.
-The journal provides a natural forum for engaging the philosophical issues that underpin sociological research.
-Papers published in SM are original methodological contributions including new methodological developments, reviews or illustrations of recent developments that provide new methodological insights, and critical evaluative discussions of research practices and traditions.
+Contributions come from diverse areas and have something new and useful--and sometimes surprising--to say about a wide range of methodological topics.
+SM seeks contributions to qualitative, quantitative, and mixed methods that address the full range of methodological problems confronted by empirical research in the social sciences, including conceptualization, data analysis, data collection, measurement, modeling, and research design.
+The journal provides a forum for engaging the philosophical issues that underpin sociological research.
+Papers published in SM are original methodological contributions, including new methodological developments, applications of recent developments that provide new sociological insights, and critical evaluative discussions of research practices and traditions.
 SM encourages the inclusion of applications to real-world sociological data.
-SM is published annually as an edited, hardbound book.
-Recent volumes have included:
+In addition to full-length submissions, SM has an option for short format articles (4000 words or less with no more than 6 tables and figures) that represent methodological innovations that do not require a full-length article to describe.

 |Erin Leahey||University of Arizona|

 Manuscript Submission Format: All text must be double-spaced and typed in Times New Roman, 12-point font size.
 Margins should be 1.25 inches on all four sides.
+Articles are generally 10,000 words or less, and short format articles are 4000 words or less with no more than 6 tables and figures.
 You may cite your own work, but do not use wording that identifies you as the author.
 Manuscripts must be submitted either in a Word document or in a LaTex file.
 If a LaTex file is submitted, it must be accompanied by a PDF version of the manuscript.

 Submission Requirements: Manuscripts submitted to SM are processed electronically through SAGE Track.
 Authors can create an account and log in to submit a manuscript at http://mc.manuscriptcentral.com/smx.
 As part of the blind peer review process, authors will need to upload a blinded manuscript without a title page, as well as a separate title page with the authors' institutional affiliations, acknowledgments, and contact information for the corresponding author.
 SAGE Track will ask authors to recommend specific reviewers (or identify individuals SM should not use).
 Do not recommend colleagues, collaborators, or friends.
 SM may choose to disregard these recommendations.